10 Tips Employers Can Utilize to Improve Productivity and Reduce Employee Churn Rate

 10. Be Transparent

 Positive communication makes for a productive work environment, and it needs to happen across all levels of the business.
-There are many ways to increase communication efforts including more staff meetings, weekly newsletters, more 1v1 meetings, employee surveys, and much more.
+There are many ways to increase communication efforts including more staff meetings, weekly newsletters, more 1v1 meetings, employee surveys, and leveraging employee survey tools to gather valuable insights..
 The more tools you can offer to promote honesty and transparency in the workplace, the more invested your employees will be.

 Collectively, your efforts toward effective communication and transparency will help reduce employee churn and increase productivity.